-Commercial-off-the-shelf (COTS) electronic components have been utilized in space systems for decades.
-They offer advantages in performance, size, weight, and cost, which cannot be matched with traditional radiation-hardened (radhard) components.
-However, COTS have unpredictable reliability & radiation performance, which necessitate proper vetting to an acceptable level of failure probability and ensure mission success.
+For decades, Commercial-off-the-shelf (COTS) electronic components have been an appealing option for space systems due to their advantages in performance, size, weight, and cost when compared to traditional radiation-hardened (radhard) components.
+However, COTS components come with their own challenges in terms of reliability and radiation performance, demanding careful vetting to ensure mission success while maintaining an acceptable level of failure probability.

 Figure 1.
 TID failure distribution for the SFT2907A bipolar transistor.
 The line is a lognormal fit to the data.
+(After [Ref 1])